How To Tweak The Firefox Address Bar

 This can speed up the loading of websites, as you only need to enter a few characters to get matching suggestions.
 Then again, it may also be embarrassing if multiple users are working on the computer and that particular version of Firefox.

 Some Firefox users may want to change the default suggestions behavior.
 This can be done in the Firefox options.
-Click on the Firefox button and then on Options.
-Switch to the Privacy tab in the new window and locate the Location Bar entry at the bottom of the screen.
+Click on the Firefox button and then on Options and select Search, or load about:preferences#search directly in the browser's address bar.

 Firefox supports special characters that display specific types of suggestions to the user when entered next to text in the address bar.
 They are: